Towards Context-Agnostic Learning Using Synthetic Data: Experiments

 \subsection{GTSRB}

-The German Traffic Sign Recognition Benchmark (\textbf{GTSRB}) \citep{Stallkamp2012} contains photos of 43 classes of German traffic signs taken from the real world.
-Our training set consists of a single, canonical pictogram of each class taken from the visualization software accompanying the dataset, which we refer to as \textbf{Picto}.
-For domain adaptation, the \textbf{SynSign} \citep{moiseev2013evaluation} dataset is commonly used; SynSign consists of 100,000 synthetically generated pictures of signs from Sweden, Germany, and Belgium in a variety of random poses rendered against domain-appropriate real-world images, and contains a superset of the GTSRB classes.

-Our full algorithm achieve 95.9\% accuracy on the GTSRB test set training only on Picto, against a human baseline of 98.8\%.
-The leading approach, ATT \citep{saito2017asymmetric}, uses domain adaptation from SynSign and performs marginally better at 96.2\% accuracy.
-Full results are reported in Table \ref{GTSRBResults}.
+For the traffic sign recognition task, our training set consists of a single, canonical pictogram of each class taken from the visualization software accompanying the target dataset, which we refer to as \textbf{Picto}.
+The target dataset is the German Traffic Sign Recognition Benchmark (\textbf{GTSRB}) \citep{Stallkamp2012}, which has 39,209 training and 12,630 test images of 43 classes of German traffic signs taken from the real world.
+We achieve 95.9\% accuracy on the GTSRB test set training only on Picto, against a human baseline of 98.8\%.
+A comprehensive comparison with existing approaches can be found in Appendix \ref{appendix:full_results}, Table \ref{table:GTSRBResults}.

+As a baseline, we also consider approaches using the \textbf{SynSign} \citep{moiseev2013evaluation} dataset of synthetic images designed to provide realistic training data for traffic sign recognition.
+The dataset comprises 100,000 synthetically generated images of signs from Sweden, Germany, and Belgium in a variety of poses, rendered against domain-appropriate backgrounds (e.g. trees, roads, sky) taken from real-world images.
+The dataset contains a superset of the GTSRB classes; as a result, \citet{saito2017asymmetric} report 79.2\% accuracy by training directly on SynSign.

+For domain adaptation, all approaches train on the full 100,000 images in SynSign plus part of the GTSRB training set.
+ATT \citep{saito2017asymmetric} is the only method with better performance than ours, achieving 0.3\% higher accuracy; however they use 31,367 unlabelled images from the GTSRB training set (in addition to SynSign).
+Methods using few-shot learning train on roughly half of the data (22 classes) from the GTSRB training set.
+The leading few-shot learning approach, VPE \citep{kim2019variational}, adds a pictographic dataset similar to Picto, but achieves only 83.79\% accuracy.
+In comparison, our training set consists of only 43 images, none of which are from GTSRB.